out

 96. (RQ:Austen Mansfield Park)

-97. Of the tide, at or near its lowest level.
+97. At or near its lowest level.

 98. (senseid) Without; no longer in possession of; not having any more.